AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/README.md

 ---

-# 📄 Licencia
+# 📄 License

-Proyecto desarrollado con fines educativos para CBTIS 47.
+Project developed for educational purposes at CBTIS 47.

 MIT License.